mfbmina/contact_book/README.md

 - I'm using docker, so it is easier to setup the application everywhere.
 - I'm using Rails because it gives me a lot of stuff out of box, like: ActiveRecord, routing, etc.
 - I could have used ActiveRecord callbacks to create a history every time it is updated but I think having as a service is more readable and more extendable.

+## Possible improvements

+- The layout is not the best
+- Could add some "loading" mechanism to when the API call is still running.
+- Change docker to actually build the FE.
+- Test where API call are needed should be mocked to have a return from an API.